Mike's Murder

 Mike's Murder is a 1984 American neo-noir mystery film released by Warner Bros. starring Debra Winger.
-It was written and directed by James Bridges.
+It was written, produced and directed by James Bridges.
 Mark Keyloun, Paul Winfield, and Darrell Larson appear in support.

 Plot

 In West Los Angeles, bank teller Betty Parrish has a one-night stand with a young tennis instructor, Mike Chuhutsky, with promises of a followup that never happens.

-Mike can't make enough with his raquette to afford living in the tony Brentwood neighborhood he has moved into, and turns to dealing drugs on the side.
+Mike can't make enough with his racquet to afford living in the tony Brentwood neighborhood he has moved into, and turns to dealing drugs on the side.
 A year or so later he sees Betty on Sunset Boulevard and flags her down for a ride.
 He explains he is being chased for encroaching on another dealer's territory, and that his life is in peril; she drops him off at the top of a long drive into an expensive home high up Doheny Drive above the Hollywood Hills.

 Their friendship resumed, a "telephone" relationship evolves in fits and stops - mainly stops - of Mike calling and making dates then never following through.
 Either he calls and puts one off once or more the same evening or just never shows.
 Still, Betty, who is only dabbling at a relationship with an arty geek, puts up with it, and earnestly looks forward to each never-materializing rendezvous.

 Along the way Mike swears to Betty that after successfully eluding repercussions for his reckless dealing - somebody squared things for him while weathering them out up on Doheny - he's quit, for good.
 Meanwhile, he is constantly in debt; it's never clear where the obligations come from and why he can't ever seem to pay them off.

 One night, as their dalliance is running towards an unconsummated two years (since the one-night stand), Mike makes a date with Betty he swears he will keep.
 Before he can, Pete, his former drug dealing partner and still pal, pitches him "easy money", $3,000 for something routine he's done on his own before.
 Only this time, for no explained or obvious reason, he needs a partner.
 Mike agrees, and Betty is left hanging.

 The job is simple enough - mule a suitcase from a locker at Union Station in downtown L.A. to the home of a pair of big-time drug dealers, who immediately begin an assay of the 20 or more kilos of cocaine it contains.
 After slitting an already weighed kilo bag open they are distracted by a security alarm.
 Eying the enormous cache, Pete gets wordless assent from Mike, then fills a gallon baggy with a couple of inches worth; the pair flees before their hosts can return.